allanes/allanes/README.md

 ## About Me

 Hi there!
-I'm Adrian Llanes, and I'm a tech enthusiast with a passion for AI.
+I'm Adrian and I'm a tech enthusiast with a passion for AI.
 I'm always on the lookout for the latest advancements in the field, and I enjoy experimenting with new technologies and building projects that showcase the power of AI.